Read the Draft Immigration Bill? Yes We Can!

 Or so I thought.

 I downloaded the bill in pdf format from this site.
 You could do the same.
+If the link doesn’t work, just load “Gang of 8 immigration bill pdf” into Google.)
 To my (pleasant) surprise, the bill was not unreadable.

-First of all, look at the sample page below.
+Try printing a page from the bill.
 On a sheet of paper 8-1/2 inches wide, the text would only occupy 3-1/2 inches!
 And it’s double spaced.
 The average line is only 6 or 7 words long, and thre are only 25 lines per page.
 On a piece of paper 11 inches high, the text would only occupy about 8 inches.
 In fact, most of every page is devoted to generous margins and line numbers, presumably to allow for marginal notes to be penciled in.